 Before being called to the Bar, Paul was Director of Postgraduate Research and Senior Lecturer in the Cardiff School of Journalism.
 He was also a researcher in the Public Law Team at the Law Commission.
 Previously, he was a Reader in Criminology and published in terrorism, crime and the State.
 He has worked with the UN on the televising of court proceedings at the International Criminal Tribunal for the Former Yugoslavia.

 Paul is instructed regularly to defend those charged with the most serious and often complex criminal offences.
 This includes R v S and ors led junior in four handed murder (Oxford CC), R v C and others (Central Criminal Court), sole junior representing one of eleven defendants in a ten-week trial at Central Criminal Court on an alleged gang-related conspiracy to commit s.18 GBH and violent disorder; R v N and ors, leading junior on an 11-defendant tobacco importation case (Newcastle CC).

-R v B and others, Oxford Crown Court (ongoing).
-3 handed murder.
-Junior.
+R v M and others, Canterbury Crown Court (ongoing).
+8 handed fraud conspiracy and money laundering.

 R v R, Inner London Crown Court (ongoing).
 Kidnap.
 Sexual Assault.

 R v K, Snaresbrook Crown Court (ongoing).
 3 x possession of a firearm during robberies.